 To set it up, it is essential to use a suitable CMMS.
 For example, a predictive preventive maintenance plan can plan work when a previously defined maximum operating temperature is reached on an installation.
 In this case, the CMMS software automatically generates a maintenance operation to avoid failure.

-The CMMS is the only tool capable of gathering the data sent by the sensors on the equipment, analysing it and using it within the framework of a preventive maintenance plan.
+The CMMS is the only tool capable of gathering the data sent by the sensors on the equipment, analyzing it, and using it within the framework of a preventive maintenance plan.

 Preventive maintenance developed strongly with the arrival of CMMS software.
 It has also been perfected, taking the equipment’s actual and observed operation into account more and more, and not only its presumed maintenance needs.
 However, its efficiency depends both on the solution chosen and the type of strategy applied.

-By adopting powerful CMMS software that is adapted to the most innovative methods, not only do companies optimise their maintenance activities, they also prepare to incorporate the latest technological advancements such as connected sensors, through which the most efficient form of maintenance – predictive maintenance – becomes possible.
-They therefore give themselves the means to remain competitive in the long term.
+By adopting powerful CMMS software that is adapted to the most innovative methods, not only do companies optimize their maintenance activities, but they also prepare to incorporate the latest technological advancements such as connected sensors, through which the most efficient form of maintenance – predictive maintenance – becomes possible.
+They, therefore, give themselves the means to remain competitive in the long term.

 Frequently asked questions

 The use of CMMS software is the most suitable solution to revitalize preventive maintenance, as it greatly facilitates real-time monitoring of your installations.